Islamic State says it beheads Russian officer in Syria: SITE

-MOSCOW/DUBAI Islamic State has issued a video showing the beheading of a man it described as a Russian intelligence officer captured in Syria, the U.S.-based SITE monitoring website reported on Tuesday.
+MOSCOW/DUBAI (Reuters) - Islamic State has issued a video showing the beheading of a man it described as a Russian intelligence officer captured in Syria, the U.S.-based SITE monitoring website reported on Tuesday.

 But the Russian defense ministry denied any Russian serviceman had been captured and killed by Islamic State in Syria.